 You can buy an inexpensive car charger that plugs into the cigarette lighter or you could even just bring along your regular wall charger.

 Just make sure that your phone battery is fully charged before you leave on any long trips!

-While there are probably a few more items that you could include in your roadside emergency kit, these are some of the most important ones.
+While there are probably a few more individual items and tools that you could include in your roadside emergency kit, these are some of the most important ones.
 Plus, you still need to have room in your vehicle for the everyday items that you use your trunk for all the time.

-Make sure that you have all of these items in your car at all times, and you’ll be prepared for anything!
+Keep these items in your car at all times and you’ll be prepared for anything!
 If you’re ever stranded on the side of the road, don’t panic!
 With a well-stocked emergency kit, you can easily get yourself out of a roadside emergency or at least help pass the time while roadside assistance arrives.

 SHOP EMERGENCY CAR KIT TOOLS